 At the end of 2016 we wrote about a new era for oil and a new pricing pattern that we thought would hold into 2017.
 Is the snake still stuck in the drain?
-How well is our price prediction holding up and what does it mean for M&A and the much beleaguered oil field services … More What’s new in oil?
+How well is our price prediction holding up and what does it mean for M&A and the much beleaguered oil field services sector in 2017? … More What’s new in oil?

 The OPEC deal announced last week helped to propel the price of a barrel of Brent Crude over the $50 mark, the highest for well over a year and almost double its January low.
 But prices have stalled since, underlining our view that this isn’t a one way ticket.
 So where next for oil?

 Will volatility thwart M&A ambitions in 2016?
 Markets have recovered from their dire start to 2016; but lingering uncertainty will keep them in a volatile holding pattern for a while yet.
 Thus far, this doesn’t seem to have seriously dulled companies’ deal making appetites.
 We are seeing fewer ‘mega-deals’, but a robust core market in … More Will volatility thwart M&A ambitions in 2016?

 Global equities reached an eight week high this week.
 In the way this works now, this is partly because of some good news and also because of some bad news that becomes good news because it’s raised hopes for further/continued stimulus.
 While we all ponder how on earth we got into this confused state, here … More Hopes and fears in six charts

 In March 2015 we discussed the opportunities and threats posed as $3t of global bonds traded with negative yields.
 Last week, that figure hit $6t – one third of the total market.
 Meanwhile, more central banks are talking or enacted NIRP – Negative Interest Rate Policy – raising some awkward questions.
 It’s tough to build … More Feeling negative – Take II